 There is extreme risk to your security in the border regions with Sierra Leone, Liberia and Côte d’Ivoire due to the unstable security situation and we advise against all travel to these areas.

 Piracy has been reported in the coastal waters off Guinea.
-Mariners are advised to be vigilant and to take appropriate precautionary measures in these waters.
-For more information view the International Maritime Bureau's piracy report: www.icc-ccs.org.
+Mariners are advised to be vigilant and take appropriate precautionary measures in these waters.
+For more information view the International Maritime Bureau's piracy report.

-New Zealanders travelling or resident in Guinea should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Guinea should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

-New Zealanders travelling or resident in Guinea are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Guinea are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.